Tracing and Reversing Edits in LLMs: Tracing Edits

 \subsection{Experimental Setup and Results}

 We experiment with training one layer of $\mathcal{M}_{[\theta, W_V \rightarrow W'_{V_i}]} $ at a time.
-When training the layer that contains the edited MLP matrix $W'_{V_i}$, we update all weights except $W'_{V_i}$, so as not to impair the edited weights.
+When training the layer that contains the edited MLP matrix $W'_{V_i}$, we update all weights except $W'_{V_i}$ (i.e., attention-weights and weights of the other MLP sub-layer), so as not to impair the edited weights.
 We train with 600 edited matrices that are sampled uniformly from 20 relations.
 We use 100 matrices from the same relations as a validation set.
 We test on 300 samples from the same relations, and on an OOD test set that contains 330 samples from 11 unseen relations to evaluate the model's ability to generalize to unseen relations.
 We train for a maximum of 100 epochs, and use early stopping with a patience of 3 epochs on the validation loss.
-We use AdamW for optimization with an initial learning rate of $2e-5$ with $\beta_1=0.9, \beta_2=0.98$ and weight decay of $0.01$.
+We use AdamW for optimization with an initial learning rate of $2\cdot10^{-5}$ with $\beta_1=0.9, \beta_2=0.98$ and weight decay of $0.01$.
 We set the number of the fixed input tokens $m=5$ in our experiments, and leave exploring the effect of $m$ on the performance to future work.
 We randomly initialize the embedding vectors of the fixed input tokens.
 We evaluate based on the edited object accuracy~\citep{meng2022locating}, i.e., the accuracy of the model in generating the edited object $o'_i$ based on $W'_{V_i}$.
+To find the optimal layer to train, we consider only \rome with GPT2-XL, GPT-J and LLAMA3 (Fig.~\ref{fig:inferring_edits}).
+Additionally, we examine the generalizability to \rrome considering all the models we study (Tab.~\ref{tab:infer_all}).